hezhengxu2018/vitepress-better-demo-plugin/docs/en/guide/advance.md

 ## Style Isolation

 ::: tip Tip
-Style isolation is based on [raw](https://vitepress.dev/zh/guide/markdown#raw) provided by `vitepress` itself, but `vitepress-demo-plugin` has added `vp-raw` class name to `demo`, so you don't need to manually add `::: raw` or `vp-raw` class name, otherwise it will affect the style of the code block.
+Style isolation relies on the `raw` feature provided by VitePress.
+The `vitepress-better-demo-plugin` adds the `vp-raw` class to demo elements, so you don't need to manually add `::: raw` or `vp-raw`; doing so may affect the styling of code blocks.
 :::

-Some built-in CSS styles of vitepress may affect the display of demo.
-You can refer to the following methods to achieve style isolation:
+Some built-in CSS from VitePress may affect demo rendering.
+To isolate demo styles, you can follow the steps below:

 1. Install `postcss`: